 Exception to the rules are as follows:

-- Vehicles actively charging at an electric fueling station.
+- Vehicles actively charging at an electric charging station.

 - Vehicles displaying an official State-issued front license plate